stephack/Hassio/dashboard/README.md

 This is the yaml for my current P1S HA dashboard.
-I borrowed HEAVILY from @WolfwithSword dashboard template but customized his code to meet my requirements.
+I borrowed heavily from @WolfwithSword dashboard template but customized his code to meet my requirements (mobile view with as much control as possible with no scrolling).
 It's inspired by his template but I made a lot of chabges over time to make it work for me.
-See his awesome templlate below:
+See his awesome template below:

 https://www.wolfwithsword.com/bambulab-home-assistant-dashboard/

-Amongst other things, this dashboard pulls it data from the Hacs integration for Bambu Labs printers found here: https://github.com/greghesp/ha-bambulab
+Amongst other things, this dashboard pulls it data from the Hacs integration for Bambu Labs printers found here:

+https://github.com/greghesp/ha-bambulab

 Below are some of the changes I made to WolfwithSword's awesome dashboard template.